-About: Odd eyes (heterochromia) are a condition in which the one iris (the coloured part of the eye) is different to the other iris.
-For example one eye is blue and the other is green.
+About: Odd eyes (heterochromia) is a condition in which one iris (the coloured part of the eye) is different from the other iris.
+For example, one eye is blue, and the other is green.
 It may be inherited, congenital or acquired.

 Types: There are three forms, complete, central or sectoral.
 Complete heterochromia is the most common form.

 Treatment: Heterochromia is harmless and requires no medical care.

 Also known as dichroic eyes, heterochromia iridis (hetero = different, chromia = colours, iridis = iris), is a condition in which cats have odd-coloured eyes.
 One will be blue; the other may be green, copper or brown.
 Heterochromia can be inherited, congenital or acquired.

 - Inherited heterochromia, is mostly found in epistatic white cats (epistatic means the cat is genetically another colour, such as black or grey, but it is hidden by the white masking gene) or in bi-colour cats, due to the white spotting gene.